influx6/gu/docs/concepts/routings.md

 Gu provides `Resolvers` which is part of the `routing` package.

 Gu's `Resolvers` combine a pubsub system and a pattern matcher, which checks the validity of a provided route and then notifies any registered handlers of either the success or failure of the route matching.
-If the route passed the matcher, the callback receives a structure (might be better to say "data struct") which contains parameter information and other details as related to the route which was matched.
+If the route passed the matcher, the handler receives a data struct which contains parameter information and other details as related to the route which was matched.
 This then allows components and views to react accordingly.

 Examples
 --------